pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 ![Project Tree](/minimal-nextjs-blog-part1-hello-world/project-tree.png)

-To kick off the dev server it's as simple as running this command, which is, of course, is from the scripts entry I added to the project.json file earlier.
+For me to kick off the dev server I need to run the `dev` command I added in the scripts section earlier.

 ```powershell
 npm run dev